OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Methodology

 \subsection{Confidence-driven Interaction}

 This phase integrates confidence scoring, resulting in a GUI agent with adaptive interaction.

-\textbf{Confidence Scoring Integration.} Employing the trajectory from the collaborative probing framework, we introduce \textit{OS-Kairos}, which integrates confidence scoring with the probed GUI agent $\mathcal{F}_p$.
+\textbf{Confidence Scoring Integration.} Employing the trajectory from the collaborative probing framework, we introduce OS-Kairos, which integrates confidence scoring with the probed GUI agent $\mathcal{F}_p$.
 Specifically, we employ supervised training to fine-tune $\mathcal{F}_p$.
-Formally, the training objective $\mathcal{L}_{\text{\textit{OS-Kairos}}}$ of the next-word prediction can be expressed as:
+Formally, the training objective $\mathcal{L}_{\text{\text{OS-Kairos}}}$ of the next-word prediction can be expressed as:

-where $N$ is the token number of $a_t$ and $\text{score}_t$, $||$ is the concatenated operator of the prediction of action and score, and $\theta$ is the trainable parameters in \textit{OS-Kairos}.
-This optimization is more stable compared to multi-task learning, as it not only preserves \textit{OS-Kairos}’s action prediction ability but also generates confidence in the predicted actions.
+where $N$ is the token number of $a_t$ and $\text{score}_t$, $||$ is the concatenated operator of the prediction of action and score, and $\theta$ is the trainable parameters in OS-Kairos.
+This optimization is more stable compared to multi-task learning, as it not only preserves OS-Kairos’s action prediction ability but also generates confidence in the predicted actions.

-\textbf{Adaptive Interaction GUI Agent.} To ensure interactive adaptivity, we introduce a threshold to control \textit{OS-Kairos}'s sensitivity.
-Formally, for a given threshold $\gamma$, \textit{OS-Kairos} satisfies:
+\textbf{Adaptive Interaction GUI Agent.} To ensure interactive adaptivity, we introduce a threshold to control OS-Kairos's sensitivity.
+Formally, for a given threshold $\gamma$, OS-Kairos satisfies:

-where human intervention is triggered if the current action's confidence is below $\gamma$, otherwise, it is automatic.
-Notably, \textit{OS-Kairos} switches to autonomous mode if the $\gamma$ is set to minimum value, or to fully interactive GUI if it is set to maximum value.
+where human intervention is triggered if the confidence score of current action falls below a threshold $\gamma$, otherwise, the OS-Kairos operates autonomously.
+It is noted that OS-Kairos switches to autonomous mode if $\gamma$ is set to the minimum value, or to fully interactive GUI if $\gamma$ is set to the maximum value.